nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Test case: `pin 1`<br>
        Expected: First applicant in the list is pinned.
 Details of the pinned applicant shown in the status message.
        Pinned Applicant will be shown on the right list panel.
 Timestamp in the status bar is updated.

+    1. Test case: `pin 1` followed by `pin 1` <br>
+       Expected: Same as previous for first command.
+However, on the second command, no changes displayed on TrackAScholar GUI and an error message will be prompted, indicating that the first applicant has already been pinned.

     1. Test case: `pin 0`<br>
        Expected: No applicant is pinned.
 Error details shown in the status message.
 Status bar remains the same.